Skip to content

 All three types support a background gradient layer underneath — so you can combine a linear gradient base with aura blobs on top, for example.

 The other half of the tool is a full palette system.
-You can create palettes from scratch in an immersive full-viewport editor (think Coolors, but with tints, shades, and tones displayed per colour).
-You can generate palettes from colour harmony rules — complementary, analogous, triadic, split-complementary, tetradic — all computed in OKLCH colour space.
+You can create palettes from scratch in an immersive full-viewport editor (think Coolors, but with tints, shades, and tones displayed per color).
+You can generate palettes from color harmony rules — complementary, analogous, triadic, split-complementary, tetradic — all computed in OKLCH color space.

 The palette editor also includes a contrast checker with WCAG AA/AAA badges, OKLCH fine-tuning sliders, and palette-wide hue/saturation/lightness adjustments.